 The first thing to do before washing stuffed animals is to check the tag attached to your lovable little friend.
 This will show you if it’s okay to use a washing machine, and if so, how to do it.
 Some of the cuddly toys can only be washed by hand, but if yours is made of microfiber or terry cloth, machine washing is generally okay.

 Here’s how to wash your stuffed animals in the washing machine:

 - Take away any removable pieces, like clothing or batteries, from the stuffed animal.

-- Check carefully to see if there are any seams that are loose or coming apart.
-If you find any, re-sew these areas before washing.
+- Check carefully to see if any seams are loose or coming apart.
+If you find any, re-sew these areas before washing them.
 This way, you can prevent the filling from coming out during the wash cycle.

 - Add your detergent in the proper compartment.
 Use only mild laundry detergent, like wool detergent.